dulibrarytech/digitaldu-frontend/README.md

 ### External Services Setup

-#### Cantaloupe Image Server (v4)
+#### Cantaloupe Image Server (v4.1.7)

-Download and install the Cantaloupe image server (https://cantaloupe-project.github.io/), update the frontend .env file with the Cantaloupe port and url.
-Alternatively, another IIIF image server can be used.
+Download and install the Cantaloupe image server (https://cantaloupe-project.github.io/), update the frontend .env file with the Cantaloupe port and url.  ***Alternatively, another IIIF image server can be used***.

 ##### "Cantaloupe.properties" updates